 The day after landfall, my husband left to make his way to south Texas.
 He stayed with a relative in Dallas before continuing on to Corpus Christi.
 He was able to find a hotel room, but their elevator wasn’t working so he had to carry his luggage and other belongings upstairs to the fourth floor.
 Once settled, he was hungry, so he headed back to a Whataburger that he had seen open.
 When he got there he found that they had run out of food.
-He found a Chili’s open, but he said the only thing they had left was chicken sandwiches, so he had a chicken sandwich.
+He found a Chili’s open, so he went there and ordered a hamburger.
+The waitress laughed and informed him that he would be having a chicken sandwich.
+The only thing they had left was chicken sandwiches, so he had a chicken sandwich.

 They had announced that Rockport was under Marshall Law and that they wouldn’t let people back in, so we didn’t know if he’d be able to get in or not, but early the following morning he made his way there.
 He reported that he didn’t have any problem at all.